dye784/Algos-and-Data-Structures/README.md

 4. ???
 5. Profit

-### Source
+## Description
-  Each folder contains the solution, an empty file, and a file for the test specs
+Each folder contains the solution, an empty file, and a file for the test specs.
+Most files also include a README describing the data structure or algo as well as the functions you need to implement.

-### Most of these implementations are what I have learned from the Coursera Princton Introduction to Algos Part 1 Course
+Most of these implementations are what I have learned from the Coursera Princton Introduction to Algos Course, Part 1 and 2, and at Fullstack Academy.
+Although the Coursera course is in Java, I've implemented it in JavaScript.

+I have written extensive test specs so others can use this repo to do test first learning.
+And also to check if the functions I wrote were actually doing what they were supposed to :joy:.

-### TODO:
+### Note:

+A couple of the algorithms and data structures do not yet have test specs.
+Also the README's could be better.
+Will get on that...eventually...

+Said Stuff:

 1. Test Specs
   * All sorting algos
   * KnuthShuffle